DeepEarthSchool/DeepEarthSchool.github.io/registration.md

 ## Registration

-To register, please send an email with a short motivation letter  to all members of the organizing committee before August 31th 2026.
+To register, please send an email with a short motivation letter  to all members of the organizing committee before September 10th 2026.

 Guillaume Morard \| [guillaume.morard@cnrs.fr](guillaume.morard@cnrs.fr)